CBSE Class 12th Exam Date:01 Jan' 26 - 14 Feb' 26

 After collecting all the details of the exam pattern, syllabus, and mark distribution, students have to divide their daily schedule in such a manner that they cover all the topics and chapters before December.
 Students should strictly follow their study schedule to cover the complete syllabus on time.
 It is necessary to prepare the CBSE 12th board syllabus before December, as most of the schools conduct the pre-board examination in December/January to check the performance of students.
 Hence, make a daily study schedule where you devote equal time to all five subjects.
 Additionally, give more time to tough topics and prepare them on a priority basis, as they consume more time in comparison to other topics.

 Along with preparing a topic, students are advised to make handwritten short notes or flashcards of important facts.
-Writing these notes helps students to memorize the concept faster.
+Writing these notes helps students to memorise the concept faster.
 Besides, these short notes make the revision process easier as students do not need to carry heavy books all the time.

 The human brain is very complex.
 It tends to forget things on the D-day.
 Hence, students should put extra effort into retaining all the information studied.
 It is advised to keep practising programming and coding regularly to get the hang of it.
 Short notes will help make your revision process faster.
 With the help of the same, students can revise the important sections on the go.